This article is not intended to be

 children’s minds that the law is no respecter of persons.

-"We must cease this death-bell activity.
+"We must cease this dangerous activity.
 There

 should be no "who knows who" when it comes to violence